aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-digital-signatures/create-new-signature-line-and-set-provider-id/_index.md

 ## Conclusion

 In this tutorial, we explored the feature of creating a new signature line and setting the provider ID in a Word document using Aspose.Words for .NET.
 By following the steps provided, you can easily insert a signature line with custom options and associate it with a specific provider using the provider ID.
 Adding signature lines and customizing the provider information enhances the authenticity and trustworthiness of your documents.
-Aspose.Words for .NET provides a powerful API for working with signature lines and digital certificates in Word documents, enabling you to automate the signing process and ensure the validity of your documents.
+Aspose.Words for .NET provides a powerful API for Words Processing with signature lines and digital certificates in Word documents, enabling you to automate the signing process and ensure the validity of your documents.

 ### FAQ's